3 FAH-1 H-2000

 C. Administrative Relief

-If an employee believes his or her position has been wrongly designated as a TDP, that employee may file an administrative appeal to the DPC who has authority to remove the employee from the TDP list.
+If an employee believes their position has been wrongly designated as a TDP, that employee may file an administrative appeal to the DPC who has authority to remove the employee from the TDP list.
 The appeal must be submitted by the employee, in writing, to the DPC within 15 days of the individual notice, setting forth all relevant information.
 The DPC will review the appeal based upon the criteria applied in designating that employee's position as a TDP.
 The official's decision is final and is not subject to further administrative review.

 VIII.
 FINDING OF DRUG USE AND DISCIPLINARY CONSEQUENCES